dev-dibyanshu/hashira/README.md

 Online GDB link : https://onlinegdb.com/cX1o7t0Nw

+*Open main.cpp file and run it, if you want to add testcases then create newFiles and call the process_test_case function with the same name.

 This project implements a simplified version of **Shamir's Secret Sharing** scheme using **Lagrange interpolation** in C++.

 ## 🚀 Objective